GOAT17A/3-Node-Cluster--Client-Server-Project/README.md

 Kubernetes 3-Node Cluster with Docker
 This repository contains a project that demonstrates the setup and deployment of a containerized application using Docker and Kubernetes on a 3-node cluster.
-The setup includes one master node and two worker nodes, configured using VirtualBox/AWS EC2 instance on Ubuntu servers.
+The setup includes one master node and two worker nodes, configured using VirtualBox/AWS EC2/Azure VMs instance on Ubuntu servers.

 Table of Contents :
 1.Introduction